 Note: A single quote, or tick, must appear between type_name and (expression).
-If the single quote is omitted, the construction is interpreted as a type conversion (see "Type Conversions").
+If the single quote is omitted, the construction is interpreted as a type conversion (see "Type Conversions" later in this chapter).

 Example 5-25 shows a qualified expression that resolves an overloaded function by qualifying the type of a decimal literal parameter.